NVIDIA/NeMo/docs/source/features/memory_optimizations.rst

 Overview
 ^^^^^^^^

 Flash Attention is a method designed to enhance the efficiency of Transformer models, which are widely utilized in applications such as Natural Language Processing (NLP).
 Traditional Transformers are slow and consume a lot of memory, especially with long sequences, due to the quadratic time and memory complexity of self-attention.
-FlashAttention, an IO-aware exact attention algorithm that leverages tiling to minimize the number of memory reads/writes between the GPU's high bandwidth memory (HBM) and on-chip SRAM.
+Flash Attention is an IO-aware exact attention algorithm that leverages tiling to minimize the number of memory reads/writes between the GPU's high-bandwidth memory (HBM) and on-chip SRAM.
 This approach is designed to be more efficient in terms of IO complexity compared to standard attention mechanisms.

 Turn Flash Attention On and Off
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^